 Store your will in a safe and easily accessible place.
 In addition, make sure that your family member or your executor knows where you have stored your will.

 You can lodge your will with the Wills Registry.
-Do note that it is run by the Ministry of Law, and that it will not store the will.
+Do note that it is run by the Singapore Academy of Law, and that it will not store the will.
 It stores details about the will.

 A marriage will revoke any wills made previously, so you should make a new will after marriage.
 Divorce does not revoke previously-made wills, so you might want to make a new will after divorce as well.